Prenauer/OR7A10_NK_GOF_2025/1_SAMBA/README.md

 ## Overview

-This directory contains the **exact version of the SAMBA (Statistical Analysis of Multiplexed Barcode Assays) code used in the manuscript**:
+This directory contains the **exact version of the SAMBA (Screen Analysis Method with emperical Bayes estimation for Aggregated gene scoring) code used in the manuscript**:

 > **OR7A10 GPCR engineering boosts CAR-NK therapy against solid tumors**